microsoft/fluentui/rfcs/convergence/high-contrast-theme.md

 <FluentProvider noForcedColors>{children}</FluentProvider>
 ```

-We should create hook that will allow us to selectively apply media query styles.
-This hooks will be based on the value
+We should create a hook that will allow us to selectively apply media query styles.
+This hook will be based on the value
 of `noForcedColors` flag in the `FluentProvider`.

 ```ts